ItsLJcool/WebSocket-Server-Template-for-CNE/readme.md

 Basically this is a Custom Server built from nothing in JavaScript using Node.js

+## It's also unfinished, so stuff like sending data to the client hasn't been implemented yet.

 ## I will accept PR's and read issues and suggestions.